Media Streams Overview

 To start a bidirectional Media Stream, use <Connect><Stream>.
 These TwiML instructions block subsequent TwiML instructions unless the WebSocket connection is disconnected.

-You cannot use the Stream resource to start a bidirectional Media Stream.
+You can't use the Stream resource to start a bidirectional Media Stream.

 You can stop a bidirectional Media Stream by closing the WebSocket connection from your server or by ending the Call.